Dmitry Medvedev: Resignation

 Medvedev, along with his entire Cabinet, resigned on 15 January 2020 after Putin delivered the Presidential Address to the Federal Assembly, in which he proposed several amendments to the constitution.
 Medvedev stated that he was resigning to allow President Putin to make the significant constitutional changes suggested by Putin regarding shifting power away from the presidency.
 Medvedev said that the constitutional changes would "significantly change Russia's balance of power".
 Putin accepted the resignation.

 Although Medvedev had ostensibly resigned voluntarily (part 1 of Article 117 of the constitution), the Executive Order that was released stated that Putin had dismissed the cabinet as per Article 83 (c) and part 2 of Article 117 of the constitution.
 Kommersant reported that the use of these sections revealed that it was Putin who had sacked Medvedev and that the resignation was not voluntary but forced, since these sections give power to the president to dissolve the government without explanation or motivation.

-Putin suggested that Medvedev take the post of deputy chairman of the Security Council.
+Putin suggested that Medvedev take the post of Deputy Chairman of the Security Council.

-Deputy chairman of the Security Council (2020–present)
+Deputy Chairman of the Security Council (2020–present)

-On 16 January 2020, Medvedev was appointed to the post of deputy chairman of the Security Council of Russia.
-His salary was set at 618,713 rubles (8,723.85 USD).
-In a July interview with Komsomolskaya Pravda, Medvedev said he retains "good friendly relations" with President Putin, which was in contrast with the opinion of many circles that his departure from the role of prime minister was a result of a rift in the domestic policies of the two.
+On 16 January 2020, Medvedev was appointed to the post of Deputy Chairman of the Security Council of Russia.
+His monthly salary was set at 618,713 rubles (8,723.85 USD).
+In a July 2020 interview with Komsomolskaya Pravda, Medvedev said he retains "good friendly relations" with President Putin, which was in contrast with the opinion of many circles that his departure from the role of prime minister was a result of a rift in the domestic policies of the two.

-Russian invasion of Ukraine
+Since the beginning of the Russian invasion of Ukraine, Medvedev has "reinvented himself as an arch-hawk", making a series of "shocking and provocative statements" and "thinly veiled threats" of war against Western countries.
+International analysts have described this turn as an attempt by the "once mild-mannered Medvedev" to "cover his back and shore up his political future" during the turmoil brought on by the war and Russia's increasingly nationalistic and hawkish political climate.